 It’s a common problem in businesses around the world (with many still searching for the right solution to the issue).
 The autopsy report: teams becoming isolated in their workload, communication breaking down and silos being created.
 This is funny as you bought your Atlassian product under the pretense that tools like Jira will solve all of your problems.
 Let’s examine why communication issues can develop between your helpdesk and the development team?

-Jira Software and Jira Service Desk – while both carry some of the same core functionality – do have distinctly different features that target specific teams in a business.
-Jira Software adopts agile methodologies that are aimed at development teams and Jira Service Desk has SLA features, queues, and customer portals – aimed at Helpdesk teams.
+Jira Software and Jira Service Management – while both carry some of the same core functionality – do have distinctly different features that target specific teams in a business.
+Jira Software adopts agile methodologies that are aimed at development teams and Jira Service Management has SLA features, queues, and customer portals – aimed at Helpdesk teams.

-By integrating the two you can give your team visibility over the work they are performing, and allow users from Jira software and agents from Jira Service Desk to work together on tickets being raised.
-This article will look at the quickest ways you can integrate your Jira Software and Jira Service Desk instances.
+By integrating the two you can give your team visibility over the work they are performing, and allow users from Jira Software and agents from Jira Service Management to work together on tickets being raised.
+This article will look at the quickest ways you can integrate your Jira Software and Jira Service Management instances.

-The quickest ways to integrate Jira Software and Jira Service Desk
+The quickest ways to integrate Jira Software and Jira Service Management

-- Log into either the Jira Service Desk or Jira Software application, in our example, we will log into Jira Software first.
+- Log into either the Jira Service Management or Jira Software application, in our example, we will log into Jira Software first.

 - Head to Application Links – quickest way to do this use ‘GG’ on your keyboard and type in Application Links.

 - Follow the setup wizard, which will finish the setup of the link.
-The screenshot below shows an established link between Jira Software and Jira Service Desk.
+The screenshot below shows an established link between Jira Software and Jira Service Management.

 This will create a link that will enable users to quickly switch between the two.
 However, it should be noted that you will essentially still have two separate instances and therefore, anyone who wants access to both will need to have a user account for both – which means that another license will have to be consumed.